haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-protein-protein/index.md

 <a class="prompt prompt-question">What is the rank of the best cluster generated?</a>

 <a class="prompt prompt-question">What is the rank of the first acceptable of better cluster generated?</a>

+<a class="prompt prompt-question">How different are the results from scenari1 above?</a>

 In this run we also had a `caprieval` after the clustering of the rigid body models (step 5 of our workflow).